-As a small business owner, you have more important things to do than to daily bookkeeping tasks.
+As a business owner, you have more important things to do than to daily bookkeeping tasks.
 You did not go into business for that, we did.
-As a licensed and insured accounting firm, we can take care of your bookkeeping, accounting and payroll tasks for you, so you can get back to the pleasure of running your business and generating profits!
+We can take care of your bookkeeping, accounting and payroll tasks for you, so you can get back to the pleasure of running your business and generating profits!

 You can select from the variety of financial task below for us to work on.
 Select a few as you begin your business or select all and we will take over all accounting and HR tasks for your company.